-Late detection of cancer is a major cause for concern in India.
+Late detection of cancer is a major cause of concern in India.
 A majority of women succumb to cancer (ovarian, uterine, breast and cervical) due to advanced stage detection and ineffective treatment.

 We will try to answer the following questions here:

 Is it the unawareness or some other factors that hinder the timely diagnosis of cancer in women?

 What needs to be done to stop the increasing numbers of breast, ovarian and cervical cancer cases in India?

 Ovarian cancer – The most challenging cancer in women.
 Let us understand why ovarian cancer is difficult to detect, diagnose and treat.